Atabak Park Incident

 After a few days, they settled in the designated areas and Parliament approved a plan to disarm the Mujahideen and civilian fighters, and Sattar Khan himself.
 The decision was made due to the assassinations of Sayed Abdullah Behbahani and Mirza Ali Mohammad Khan Tarbiat.
 Another Mujahideen who opposed the plan joined Sattar Khan and his companions, fearing the government.
 Ali-Qoli Khan Bakhtiari sent a message to Sattar Khan: "Be faithful to the oath you took in the Majlis and avoid the dire consequences of disarmament," but Sattar Khan's supporters were not satisfied with the surrender.
 Sattar Khan was a terrorist in his younger years and later worked for the Red Cross.

 Incident

 About 300 Iranian government troops were commanded by Yeprem Khan, Sattar Khan's former aide in Tabriz and the head of the army.
 They surrounded the garden of Atabak after sending several messages.
 State forces used cannons and sixty machine guns and killed three hundred people in the garden within four hours.
 Sattar Khan made his way to the rooftop, but was stabbed in the foot in one of the corridors of the Thiri mansion and was unable to move.
 Shortly afterward, authorities arrested him and took him to the house of Samsam al-Saltanah, forcibly disarming him and his companions.

 Aftermath

-Sattar Khan died on November 16, 1914 from his injuries.
-He was buried in the Shah Abdul Azim cemetery in Shahr-e Ray near Tehran.
+On 16 November 1914, Sattar Khan died from his injuries.
+He was buried in Shah Abdol-Azim cemetery in Shahr-e Rey.